Xaxis/peer-sock/README.md

 ### Usage

-While `peer-sock` contains a number of useful methods for forming and managing WebRTC connections their are two methods that act as the data channel "sugar".
+While peer-sock contains a number of useful methods for forming and managing WebRTC connections their are two methods in particular that act as the data channel "sugar".

 #### Step 1